 Like many battery-powered mowers, you can fold the handle forward on this model and store it vertically.
 It’s a really easy system, too.
 Just pull the green tabs up to release and swing the handle forward.
 They’re the same releases you use to switch between the two handle heights.
 A handle on the front gives you a simple point to pull it up from.

 We noticed while we were cutting that you can’t instantly roll backward.
 You need to push the mower forward just a touch to disengage the drive before you can pull it back.
+It can be a little frustrating when you need to mow into a spot and back out of it.

 When you look at other battery-powered mowers in that price range, Greenworks is one of the most compelling models considering its performance and coverage.